 We are often asked, "How much does a Timberpeg timber frame home cost?"
 That can be as hard to answer as, "How much does a red car cost?"
 Just as there is a big difference between the cost of a red Toyota Corolla and a red Lexus, the cost of a Timberpeg home can also have quite a range.
-The decisions you make about the size of the home, the finish choices, the complexity of the design, and also the region your site is located in will all have an effect on the final cost of your Timberpeg.
+The decisions you make about the size of the home, the finish choices, the complexity of the design, site conditions and also the region your site is located in will all have an effect on the final cost of your Timberpeg.

 Our job is to help you design a timber frame home that satisfies your requirements for space, compliments your site, fits your budget, offers long term value, and enhances your lifestyle.
 Your new home should be fun to live in, economical to maintain, provide a refuge, and be an expression of your personal tastes.
 Timberpeg is eager to help you attain these qualities in your new timber frame home.